China may solve chip shortage with its war on Bitcoin

 The People’s Bank of China pointed out that virtual currency trading activities disturb the normal economic and financial order, they create risks of illegal cross-border transfer of assets, money laundering and other illegal and criminal activities, and seriously violate the security of people’s property, “he said.

-The Chinese measures have had a deleterious effect on the price of the cryptocurrency Bitcoin.
+The Chinese measures have had a deleterious effect on the price of the cryptocurrency bitcoin.
 Prices rose slightly to exceed $ 40,000 per coin in mid-June (thanks, in part, to a tweet from Elon Musk), but since then they have been falling to around $ 31,713.
-This figure is lower than the more than $ 63,000 per coin at its peak price in April.
+This is down from the more than $ 63,000 per coin at its April high price.

 The Chinese government ordered the closure of multiple Bitcoin mines in Sichuan Xinjiang.
 Up to 90% of mining capacity has been reduced, according to the Global Times.